shnacharya/Jsonlinter/README.md

 #Jsonlinter

 Jsonlinter  is a JSON Linter that uses jsonlint program to Validate Multiple  JSON Files.

 Installation
 ------------

-FOr installation, Please Navigate to linyer Folder and run installer.sh.
+For installation, Please Navigate to linter Folder and run installer.sh.
 This will install jsonlint along with the dependencies

 ```bash
 $ cd linter && sh linter/installer.sh